333xAndy/PostGrad/README.md

 </details>

-## Introduction
+## About this project
-  The purpose of this repo is to study different areas of classes I enjoyed over the years.
+  The purpose of this repo is to study topics from previous courses.
 I will do my own individual research within each field of study.

 ## How to use
   <p>Use how you see fit.
 As is.</p>